sulu/SuluContentBundle/UPGRADE.md

 ### Add contentRichEntityClass parameter to getDefaultToolbarActions method of ContentViewBuilderFactory

-The `getDefaultToolbarActions` method of the `contentRichEntityClass` has a required `contentRichEntityClass` parameter now.
+The `getDefaultToolbarActions` method of the `ContentViewBuilderFactory` has a required `contentRichEntityClass` parameter now.
 The parameter is used for determining the correct toolbar actions based on the implemented interfaces.

 ### Refactor RoutableInterface to use configured schema for route generation